Gageperrin/it-notes/it-topics/cissp.md

 The hardware is accessed via the kernel in kernel mode.
 This includes a very small set of processes such as the process manager, the security monitor, the memory manager, the I/O manager, the device drivers, and the hardware abstraction.
 The user mode is used by virtually everything else and has a lower level of trust.

 The ring protection model is a form of conceptual layering that segregates and protects operational domains from each other.
 Ring 0 is the most trusted and secure ring (e.g. firmware).
 Everything else runs in the concentric rings outside Ring 0.

+Memory is a storage bank for information.
+* Read-only memory (ROM) cannot be written to once burned at the factory
+* Programmable Read-only memory (PROM) can be written to once after manufactured but then is immutable.
+* Erasable Programmable Read-Only Memory (EPROM) are erasable as either Ultraviolet (UVEPROM) or Electronic (EEPROM) which burns or electrically zaps the chip respectively.
+* Flash memory is nonvolatile but can be electronically erased and rewritten (e.g. thumb drives, SSD)
+* Random Access Memory (RAM) is ephemeral memory and can be Real Memory or Cache RAM

+CPU contains alimited amount of onboard memory known as registers with direct memory address locations that the arithmetic-logical unit (ALU) of the CPU can use.

+Memory addressing is how the processor can access memory.
+The most common addressing schemes are:
+* Register addressing
+* Immediate addressing is a hard-coded data reference (e.g. Add 2 to the value in register 1)
+* Direct addressing provides the actual address of the memory location to address
+* Indirect addressing references the memory address where the actual target value is stored
+* Base + offset addressing uses a value stored in one of the CPU's registers.

+Secondary memory refers to magnetic, optical or flash based media not immediately available to the CPU, such as virtual memory.

 Middleware acts as an intermediary between two applications.
 It is a layer of software that can speak the languages of two disparate applications and facilitate communication between them.